 And let him choose several different kinds.
 The more the child feels comfortable with the change, the more reluctant will he be to accept it.
 Letting your child choose his own sheets will make the kid build a comfort zone around this change.
 The transition will be that much easier.

 When you take your kid sheet shopping, make sure you let the kid choose more than a few different ones.
 It will be more fun for the child and you will have backup options for when an accident happens.

 The trick is simple - you wish to iron out all the sound bumps in the night.
 This is something that should ideally be done with some white noise maker or an actual fan.

 My kid was so used to the noise our fan was making that he could not sleep without it.
 Therefore, I bought a little table fan to have in his room just to make that familiar, soothing sound.
 Check out Crompton when buying a table fan online.

 Nightlight is a must!

-Do not make the mistake of thinking that your little toddler does not need nightlight.
-Whatever your friends of family may tell you, nightlight is very much needed.
+Do not make the mistake of thinking that your little toddler does not need a nightlight.
+Whatever your friends of the family may tell you, the nightlight is very much needed.
 It was a chain reaction of fear when one night my little one woke up and there were no lights on.

 Namely, he would fall asleep while the lights were on.
 At some point, when I was to go and check on him, I would turn off the lights once I made sure he was asleep.